KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_clearcoat/README.md

 |**clearcoatRoughnessTexture**     | [`textureInfo`](/specification/2.0/README.md#reference-textureInfo)             | The clearcoat layer roughness texture. | No                   |
 |**clearcoatNormalTexture**        | [`normalTextureInfo`](/specification/2.0/README.md#reference-normaltextureinfo) | The clearcoat normal map texture.      | No                   |

-The clearcoat formula is the same as the specular term from the Metallic-Roughness material.
-Using F0 equal 0.04:
+The clearcoat formula is the same as the specular term from the Metallic-Roughness material, using F0 equal 0.04:

 ```
 blendFactor = clearcoatFactor * fresnel(0.04, NdotV)